Cheatsheet-lang/Python/README.md

 ### Iterative statements
-As other programmin languages, we have
+As other programming languages, we have

 + `for loop`
 ```python